paven/git-training/git2/excercises.md

 what does it contain?
 compare with another participant

-open the repos local config
+open the local repo's config
 .git/config
 ```bash
 git config -e